 What other costs might there be?

 In addition to our fees there may also be additional costs which are payable to third parties who we may recommend are instructed to help us to prepare and support your case.
 We call these additional costs disbursements.
-We may pay some of the disbursements on your behalf to ensure a fast and smooth process.
+We may pay some of the disbursements on your behalf to ensure a fast and smooth process and add the costs to your bill in the normal way.
 We will inform you of any significant disbursements before they are incurred.
 Typically in a debt recovery claim disbursements may include:

 • Court fees: the Court charges an ‘issue fee’ on a sliding scale based on the value of the claim (for more information see https://www.gov.uk/make-court-claim-for-money/court-fees)